polarode/hska-go-generics/README.md

 +++ OK, passed 100 tests.
 ```

-If one test fails, quickCheck will use *shrinkage* to try and find simpler examples, for wich the test also fails.
+If one test fails, quickCheck will use *shrinkage* to try and find simpler examples, for which the test also fails.
 This can make it easier for a human to debug the failure.

 Such a failure can be found with this property:
 ```haskell